Walt Disney Studios Motion Pictures: Distribution

 Walt Disney Studios has produced or distributed 36 films that have received nominations for the Academy Award for Best Picture: fifteen from its former Miramax division, six from both Touchstone Pictures and Searchlight Pictures, (Note: In its history, Searchlight has produced or distributed 23 films that have received nominations for the Academy Award for Best Picture.
 Of these, however, only six (Jojo Rabbit, Nomadland, Nightmare Alley, The Banshees of Inisherin, Poor Things, and A Complete Unknown) have been released under Disney's ownership of the studio.) four from Walt Disney Pictures, three from 20th Century Studios, (Note: In its history, 20th Century has produced or distributed 64 films that have received nominations for the Academy Award for Best Picture.
 Of these, however, only three (Ford v Ferrari, West Side Story, and Avatar: The Way of Water) have been released under Disney's ownership of the studio.) two from Hollywood Pictures, and one from Marvel Studios.
 Of those nominated films, five films—Miramax's The English Patient, Shakespeare in Love, Chicago, No Country for Old Men, and Searchlight's Nomadland—have won Best Picture.

-Walt Disney Studios Motion Pictures currently distributes films from across all units of Walt Disney Studios with the exception of Searchlight Pictures which maintains its own autonomous distribution and marketing operations for releases in the United States and select markets.
-In addition, 20th Century Studios’ distribution unit was folded into Walt Disney Studios Motion Pictures in 2020.
+Walt Disney Studios Motion Pictures currently distributes films from across all units of Walt Disney Studios with the exception of Searchlight Pictures, which maintains its own autonomous distribution and marketing operations for releases in the United States and select markets.
+In addition, although 20th Century Studios' distribution unit was folded into Walt Disney Studios Motion Pictures in 2020, Disney omits any Disney-branding from the distribution of 20th Century Studios films.
 Other Disney film units and some third-party studios including: